Tell Me a Story! Narrative-Driven XAI with Large Language Models: Results

 \section{Results}

-First, we illustrate the setup of our experiments through running examples for the image and tabular data, after which each set of generated stories is qualitatively evaluated through a user study.
-Note that we did not cherry pick chatGPT's results, but rather took the first response we obtained.
-By repeating the prompt several times, and choosing among these, the results will likely improve further.
+We first provide some examples to illustrate different automatically generated narrative explanations, and then discuss the survey results.
+Note that we did not cherry pick results generated by LLMs, but rather took the first response we obtained.
+By repeating the prompt several times, and choosing among the answers, the results will likely improve further.